 The attitudes of vanity and lust are also linked together as they are the first two sins ever committed.
 Lucifer turned himself into the first vain being when he decided his beauty, wisdom and all that he was blessed with made him greater than his Creator (Ezekiel 28:16 - 17).
-The devil's new selfish way of thinking then led him to foolishly lust after the power and authority of his Maker (Isaiah 14:13 - 14).
+The devil's new selfish way of thinking then led him to foolishly pursue the power and authority of his Maker (Isaiah 14:13 - 14).

 King Solomon lists a proud look (vanity) at the top of his list of seven things God hates (Proverbs 6:16 - 19).
 Pride is also considered, by the Catholic Church, one of the seven deadly sins or attitudes.
 Paul states that those who do not have God live according to the vanity of their own minds (they decide for themselves what is right and wrong, Ephesians 4:17).

 Lust, according to Paul, is directly linked to breaking the tenth of the Ten Commandments which forbids coveting (Romans 7:7, Exodus 20:17).
 It is both deceitful and corrupting (Ephesians 4:22) and wars against what is truly good for us (1Peter 2:11).